docker-archive/deploykit/README.md

 Watching the group as specified in the configuration means that the Group plugin will create the instances if they don't already exist.
-New instances will be created if for any reason existing instances have disappered such that the state doesn't match your specifications.
+New instances will be created if for any reason existing instances have disappeared such that the state doesn't match your specifications.

 Updating the group tells the Group plugin that your configuration may have changed.
 It will then determine the changes necessary to ensure the state of the infrastructure matches the new